 J.R.
 Jamison, Executive Director

-In addition to his work with Indiana Campus Compact, J.R. is a founder of The Facing Project, a national organization that connects people through stories to strengthen communities, where he also hosts The Facing Project Radio Program on NPR and through the NPR podcast app.
+In addition to his work in higher education, J.R. is a founder of The Facing Project, a national organization that creates a more understanding and empathetic world through stories that inspire action.
+He is also the co-host of The Facing Project Radio Show on NPR.

 J.R.’s writings have appeared in multiple academic journals and books, and he has been featured in outlets such as The Guardian, The Huffington Post, and Harlem World Magazine, among others.
 He developed the community engagement discussion guides for three books including the New York Times best seller, Where Am I Wearing?
 A Global Tour to the Countries, Factories, and People That Make Our Clothes (Wiley, 2012).
 Where Am I Wearing? has been adopted as a campus common reader by over 150 colleges, universities, and high schools across the country.

 J.R. has been named among M Magazine’s 20 Under 40 for the best and brightest in Indiana, and in 2014 he was recognized by the Indiana Student Affairs Association with the career achievement award, Inspiration to Create Monumental Opportunities.

 Faculty reward systems, oral histories, public narratives and dialogue, scholarship of engagement, faculty culture and mentoring, institutional change

 • Master of Arts in Higher Education Administration, Ball State University

 • Bachelor of Science in Cultural Geography and Creative Writing, Ball State University

 • Principles & Techniques of Fundraising, The Fundraising School at the Lilly School of Philanthropy, Indiana University